 For adults only and over 18 years old.
 Spaces will be limited and registration beforehand is essential and via email below.

-No children allowed at this session but we are organising a family 'Have a go grow' session as below.
-Please send an email to firstname.lastname@example.org for registration and details to volunteer.
+No children allowed at this session but we are organising a family 'Have a go grow' session on Sat 5 June.
+Please send an email to firstname.lastname@example.org for details and to book a slot.